 Nothing busts stress like getting away from the office and having some fun.
 No matter the size of your company, try to make it a priority to offer employees paid time off (PTO) so that they can relax, rejuvenate, and come back better than ever.

-Unfortunately, nearly 42% of Americans don’t take vacation days.
-But doing so improves mental health, heart health, and even relationships.
+Unfortunately, Americans don’t take enough vacation days — U.S. workers surveyed took less time off than any other country in 2022.
+But doing so can help improves mental health, heart health, and even relationships.
 Whether you decide to offer two weeks or an unlimited policy, track time off and encourage employees to take that time off if they haven’t done so yet.

 5. Encourage Employees to Take Breaks